dietmarja/LLM-Elements/vector_db/readme_pinecone_01.md

 Next we are looking into the vector database Pinecone to get a practical understanding how a vector database carries tasks like semantic search or work as a long term memory for large language models.

+##

+## Semantic Search
+The example spelled out in pinecone_01.ipynb shows how a vector database can be used for searching vectors similar to a query vector

 With serverless indexes, you don’t configure or manage any compute or storage resources.
 On the free Starter plan, you can create serverless indexes in the us-east-1 region of AWS only.
 The cloud and region cannot be changed after a serverless index is created.